Attacking Active Directory and NTDS.dit

 Of course, this is just an example and doesn't include all of the names, but notice how we can include a different naming convention for each name if we do not already know the naming convention used by the target organization.

-We can manually create our list(s) or use an automated list generator such as the Ruby-based tool Username Anarchy to convert a list of real names into common username formats.
+We can manually create our list(s) or use an automated list generator such as the Ruby-based tool Username Anarchyarrow-up-right to convert a list of real names into common username formats.
 Once the tool has been cloned to our local attack host using Git, we can run it against a list of real names as shown in the example output below:

 Enumerating valid usernames with Kerbrute